TERISHIDORU/Android-practicals/README.md

-# Msin thodi copy karunga
+# Mein thodi copy karunga
 # Kindly edit the files by your name.
 Thank you